-News · Cataract surgery · Updated April 2026
+News · Cataract lens choice · Updated May 2026

 Will I need glasses after cataract surgery in the UK?

-The honest answer: it depends almost entirely on the lens you choose.
+The honest answer depends almost entirely on the lens you choose.
 With the standard NHS monofocal lens you’ll typically still need reading glasses.
 With a private multifocal, trifocal or EDOF lens, most suitable patients are glasses-free for everyday activities.
-Here’s how to choose the right lens for you.
+Here’s how to choose the right lens for your eyes and your lifestyle.

 Fast answer: will I need glasses after cataract surgery?

-The realistic, evidence-based answer for most UK patients in 2026:
+The realistic, evidence-based answer for most UK patients in 2026 depends on which lens you choose:

-Clear distance vision for ~95% of patients, but reading glasses are still needed for close work.
-Modest residual astigmatism may also need a thin distance prescription.
+• Monofocal IOL (NHS standard): clear distance vision for about 95% of patients, but reading glasses are still needed for close work.
+Any residual astigmatism may need a thin distance prescription too.

-Distance + intermediate covered well; many patients use phones and computers without glasses.
+• EDOF (extended depth of focus): distance and intermediate covered well — many patients use phones and computers without glasses.
 Readers may still be needed for very small print.

-Up to 80% glasses-free for suitable patients across distance, intermediate and near.
-Trade-off: some halos around lights at night, especially in the first 3–6 months.
+• Multifocal or trifocal: up to 80% glasses-free for suitable patients across distance, intermediate and near.
+The trade-off is some halos around lights at night, especially in the first 3–6 months.

 Honest one-liner: if total freedom from glasses for everyday activities is your priority and your eyes are suitable, a multifocal or trifocal IOL gives you the best chance.
 If your priority is the sharpest possible vision at one distance and you don’t mind readers, a monofocal IOL is the most reliable choice.

-The four main intraocular lens types — and what each one means for glasses
+The four main lens types — and what each means for glasses

-All cataract surgery in the UK involves removing the cloudy natural lens and replacing it with an artificial intraocular lens (IOL).
+All cataract surgery in the UK removes the cloudy natural lens and replaces it with an artificial intraocular lens (IOL).
 Your surgeon takes biometric measurements of the eye to choose the lens power.
-The type of lens you choose then determines whether you’ll need glasses afterwards.
+The type of lens you then choose determines whether you’ll need glasses afterwards.

-Common lens platforms used in the UK include the Alcon Vivity (EDOF), Alcon PanOptix (trifocal), Johnson & Johnson Eyhance (mono-EDOF), Tecnis Symfony (EDOF), Tecnis Synergy (continuous range), and Rayner Galaxy (trifocal).
+Common lens platforms used in the UK include the Alcon Vivity (EDOF), Alcon PanOptix (trifocal), Johnson & Johnson Eyhance (mono-EDOF), Tecnis Symfony (EDOF), Tecnis Synergy (continuous range) and Rayner Galaxy (trifocal).
 Your surgeon will recommend a specific platform based on your eye anatomy and lifestyle.
+Our trifocal IOL cost guide and EDOF lens cost guide explain the differences in more detail.

 What actually affects whether you’ll need glasses